JakubChoszcz/Courses/TypeScript Course for Beginners 2021 - Learn TypeScript from Scratch!/README.txt

 function - Function / (num: number, str: string, ...) => void - forces a variable to be an function unknown - similar to the any type, but add types checking never - never - use it when you're sure, that a code will never occur / return anything

+! - tells TS, that an element exists

+==== tsconfig.js ====

+"exclude": [] <= exclude specific files/folders and compiler will not compile these files, you can use * sign "include": [] <= opposite to the "exclude" option "files": [] <= include, but only files
+// "lib": [] === "lib": ["DOM", "es6", "DOM.Iterable", "ScriptHost"]
+"sourceMap": true
+"outDir": "./dist" <= specify an output folder for all emitted files "rootDir": "./src" <= specify the root folder within your source files "removeComments": true <= disable emitting comments "noEmit": true <= Disable emitting files from a compilation "noEmitOnError": false <= compiles files despite errors, it's the default set

+==== strict options ====

+"strict": true ==== all others options are uncommented "noImplicitAny": true,  <= enable error reporting for expressions and declarations with an implied `any` type..
+"strictNullChecks": true <= when type checking, take into account `null` and `undefined` "strictFunctionTypes": true <= when assigning functions, check to ensure parameters and the return values are subtype-compatible